 Sunrise Continues to Focus on COVID-19 Infection Control

 Like you, the teams at Sunrise Senior Living communities continue to focus on infection control.
 From adhering to physical distancing recommendations to wearing face coverings, we take COVID-19 concerns seriously.
-You can learn more about our commitment to infection control in this quick video.
+Learn more on our We Are Prepared page.